OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Open the file **./src/taskpane/taskpane.html**.

-2. Locate the `<button>` element for the `replace-text` button, and add the following markup after that line:
+2. Locate the `<button>` element for the `insert-table` button, and add the following markup after that line:

     ```html
     <button class="ms-Button" id="create-content-control">Create Content Control</button><br/><br/>